Skip to navigation Skip to content

 Relocation Scholarship (RS)

-A student who has been granted a temporary incapacity exemption from having to undertake at least 75 per cent of a full-time study load, may be eligible for the RS if they are studying an approved scholarship course part-time (less than 75% of a full time study load) for the period of their incapacity.
+A student who has been granted a temporary incapacity exemption from the Youth Allowance student full-time study requirements may be eligible for the RS if they are studying an approved scholarship course part-time for the period of their incapacity.

 Students taking a leave of absence or deferring their studies for the period of their incapacity cannot qualify for new RS payments during this period.
 This is because they are not undertaking study in an approved scholarship course.